 A student's assigned locker is expected to be taken care of and cleaned properly upon checking out at the end of the school term.
 Any damage to the lockers should be reported to the office.
 Students are encouraged not to keep anything of value in their lockers.
-We also ask that stickers not be used on lockers.
+We also ask the use of stickers be limited as every summer our custodial staff spends a great deal of time removing them, or attempting to remove them.
 The school is not liable for personal items that are lost or stolen.
 Things of value can be stored in the office or with their classroom teacher.